1982 North Indian Ocean cyclone season: Severe Cyclonic Storm BOB 09

 Tropical Storm Three, which formed in the central Bay of Bengal on October 11, hit eastern India on the 16th as a 60 mph tropical storm.
 It brought considerable damages to Andhra Pradesh and Telangana.

 Severe Cyclonic Storm BOB 10

 An area of convection south of the previous storm slowly organized into a tropical storm on October 16.
 It tracked northwestward, reaching a peak of 60 mph winds before hitting southeastern India on the 20th as a weakened 50 mph storm.
-60 casualties can be attributed to this system and 400 huts were damaged.
+60 fatalities can be attributed to this system and 400 huts were damaged.